|Back to Main Print This Page Email to a Friend|

 - Stiff neck

-A lumbar puncture ("spinal tap") is an important test for diagnosis meningitis.
-This test is done to remove a sample of cerebrospinal fluid (CSF).
+A lumbar puncture (spinal tap) is an important test for diagnosing meningitis.
+In this test, a sample of cerebrospinal fluid (CSF) is removed from your spine and tested.

-Antifungal medications are used to treat this form of meningitis.
-Intravenous therapy with amphotericin B is the most common treatment.
-It is often combined with an oral medication, 5-flucytosine.
+Antifungal medicines are used to treat this form of meningitis.
+Intravenous (IV, through a vein) therapy with amphotericin B is the most common treatment.
+It is often combined with an oral antifungal medicine called 5-flucytosine.

-An oral medication, fluconazole, in high doses may also be effective against this infection, and may be used later in the course of treatment.
+Another oral medication, fluconazole, in high doses may also be effective against this infection, and may be prescribed later.

-People with AIDS who recover from cryptococcal meningitis need long-term treatment with medication to prevent the infection from coming back and to boost their immune system.
+People who recover from cryptococcal meningitis need long-term treatment with medication to prevent the infection from coming back.
+People with weakened immune systems, such as people with AIDs, will also need long-term treatment to improve their immune system.

 Amphotericin B can have side effects, including chills and stiffness, and sometimes kidney damage.